-The ACS has suggested the reduction in jobs has been caused by retailers adapting to cost increases in their business.
+The ACS has suggested the reduction in jobs has been caused by retailers adapting to cost increases in their businesses.

 Headline findings in the report include a sales increase of £500m, bringing total convenience to £38bn, making the industry comparable in economic terms with defence, recruitment and oil and gas.

-While jobs are down and growth may lag behind inflation, convenience store retailers were found to have invested over £858m on store improvements in the last year.
+While jobs are down and growth may lag behind inflation, convenience store retailers were found to have invested over £858m on store improvements.

 The report also revealed that there are currently 49,918 convenience stores in the UK, 5,286 of which are in Scotland.
 This places Scotland second place in the number of stores per capita, at 1,022 people per store, with Wales top of the pile at 977 people per store.